mkm17/SharePoint/docs/Custom_Permission_Access_Message.md

 ![Adaptive Card](../images/AdaptiveCards1.jpg)

-Second Flow which will be triggered after clicking one of the buttons.
+The second flow will be triggered automatically, after clicking one of the provided buttons.

 ![Second Flow](../images/SecondFlow.jpg)

-In the decision flow, you can handle the request in many ways.
-Some examples:
+In the following part of *the decision flow*, you can handle the received request in many ways, adapting the process to the specific needs and requirements of your organization.
+Here are some actions that can be used to complement the workflow:
-- Custom list with data about the access request (we can store information like, who requested the access, who accept it and when)
-- Enhanced adaptive card messages
+- Storing dataset about the access request on a custom list
+- Generating enhanced Adaptive Card messages with undertaken decision
-- Introducing multi-stage approval
+- Introducing multi-stage approval route

-## Cleanup
+## Make a clean-up

-As we implemented the new process, we should remove additional items on default *Access Requests* list.
-To do so we should extend the initial flow and use one of a property of the trigger request.
+Having the new process implemented, we should remove all additional items on the default *Access Requests* list.
+To do so, we need to append the initially created flow with Delete actions using *ListId*, *ListItemId* and *WebUrl* properties of the set flow trigger:

 ```
 body('ConvertTojson')?['s:Envelope']?['s:Body']?['ProcessEvent']?['properties']?['ItemEventProperties']